AlstonCroning/Front-End-Login-Validation/README.md

 # About
-A Frontend Login validation system coded using JavaScript
+A Frontend Login validation system coded using JavaScript.
+It simply takes user input fields and validates each field.

 # Features
 Form validation